-- Use rotary cutting equipment to trim the bonded duo to 8-1/2" x 11", a size that works with most printers.
+- Use rotary cutting equipment to trim the bonded duo to 8 1/2 by 11 inches, a size that works with most printers.
 If an edge of the fabric separates from the freezer paper, hit it with an iron again.
 It's important that all edges of the fabric are secured tightly to the paper and are free of loose threads.

-- If you don't use rotary cutting tools, create and trace around an 8-1/2" x 11" template (a piece of cardstock works nicely, and so do templates made from file folders).
+- If you don't use rotary cutting tools, create and trace around an 8 1/2 by 11-inch template (a piece of cardstock works nicely, and so do templates made from file folders).
 Use scissors to cut out the bonded fabric.

 - Insert the sheet into the printer's manual feed area after checking to see if the fabric should be positioned face up or face down.

 - Print the bonded fabric.
 Printing options differ.
 Choose the highest quality setting your printer offers, often labeled as a 'photo' setting.
-Using an image with a high resolution provides the best results (photos downloaded from the internet are usually of lower quality).
-Our desktop publishing expert's article about scanner resolution and color depth might help you create the photo.
+Using an image with a high resolution provides the best results (photos downloaded from the Internet are usually of lower quality).

 - Allow the inks to dry and carefully remove the freezer paper backing.
 Rinse or wash as instructed if you used a commercial fixative product to pre-treat the fabric.
-Some people recommend rinsing in a vinegar solution to set the inks -- that has not worked for me.
-If we're printing photos, we want them to last, and commercial solutions have worked nicely.
+Some people recommend rinsing in a vinegar solution to set the inks—that doesn't always work.
+If you're printing photos, you want them to last, and commercial solutions work nicely.

-We've found that it's easier to work with small pieces of freezer paper rather than trying to manipulate larger yardages.
-Your experience could differ.
+While it might be easier to work with small pieces of freezer paper rather than trying to manipulate larger yardages, your experience could differ.
 Try both to see which method you prefer.

 About Inkjet Inks